Q2. What's Your Problem? Organize

 The Person/People: | Feels: | Because: |

 Below is an image of the Who?
 What?
-Why? table in the Design Thinking Workbook (Slide 7) that your team will be using on the Step 4 page in this Quest.
+Why?
+Table in the Design Thinking Workbook (Slide Seven) that your team will use on the Step Four page in this Quest.

 Competencies & Standards